 How Do Doctors Diagnose Hypopituitarism?

-Brain Scan – If the patient shows serious signs of Hypopituitarism, the doctor may order an MRI to assess the physical state of the brain.
-This testing will reveal any potential tumors or other abnormalities effecting the pituitary.
+Brain Scan – If the patient shows severe hypopituitarism signs, the doctor may order an MRI to assess the physical state of the brain.
+This testing will reveal any potential tumors or other abnormalities affecting the pituitary.

 Visual Assessment – Because pituitary tumors can impair eyesight, Vision tests can provide evidence of tumors.